hexoor/shitty-melee-changer-in-arsenal-that-barely-works/README.md

-so uh this is a shitty roblox arsenal melee changer
+shit roblox arsenal melee changer

-my discord is uyx.official
+if you want to change your melee after you have changed it once, you have to rejoin. yes, that's the reason why this script is so shit.